The Tokyo Skytree - a white towering structure infront of a blue sky

 Here the windows felt slightly more curved and the glass seemed to tuck under the floor and beneath our feet rather than stopping square on.
 It was a bit like walking on air.
 If you are not a fan of heights, there are barriers so you aren’t right next to the window, and you can always keep closer to the interior wall.

 Looking down and across Tokyo city in the daytime.
-It looks a little hazy from the view point of the tallest tower in the world
+It looks a little hazy.
+Image taken when Visiting The Tallest Tower In The World

 Looking across Tokyo, trying to spot landmarks in the distance